munificent/magpie/doc/site/markdown/internals/design-questions/how-are-syntax-extensions-imported.md

-How Do You Import a Syntax Extension and Use It?
+^title How Are Syntax Extensions Imported?

 There's a weird little problem with extending Magpie's syntax.
 Consider this
 example: